NatPRoach/conduit/README.md

-# rfta - Reference-Free Transcriptome Assembler
+# CONDUIT - CONsensus Decomposition Utility In Transcriptome-assembly
 #### builds a transcriptome independent of a reference genome using nanopore and optionally illumina RNA-seq data (recommended)